PaulaScholz/ATP45ChemHazardAreaCoverage/Readme.md

 ## About the Author
 The author is a former Chemical Corps officer of the United States Army and was assigned as an Operations Research Officer in the Concepts & Studies Division, Combat Developments Directorate, United States Army Chemical School.
 She was a full-time software engineer at Microsoft in the Core Operating Systems Division (Windows).
 She now writes software in the Seattle area.

+## Privacy Policy
+No personally identifiable information is collected, transmitted or stored by this application.

 ## License

 Copyright (c) 2021 by Paula Scholz.
 All rights reserved.